asift91/Manual_Migration/option1.md

             #following command will allow to you to take the backup of database.
 			mysqldump -h dbServerName -u dbUserId -pdbPassword dbName > /home/azureadmin/storage/database.sql
-			# Replace dbServerName, dbUserId, dbPassword and bdName with on-premises database details
+			# Replace dbServerName, dbUserId, dbPassword and dbName with on-premises database details
 			```

 	- Create an archive tar.gz file of backup directory.